ipfabric/docs/docs/System_Administration/increase_disk_space.md

 !!! warning

-    The name of your backup disk may vary depending on your system.
+    Depending on your system, the name of your backup disk may vary.
 To find out the name of your backup disk, you can use the `lsblk` command.
 In the following step 6, we will use `vdb` as an example of a backup disk name.
 If your backup disk has a different name, please replace `vdb` with the correct name in step 6.

-Suppose you have a backup disk prepared with the instructions above and now you would like to remove it.
+Suppose you have a backup disk prepared with the instructions above, and now you would like to remove it.

 1. Find the backup disk you want to remove.
 In this case, `vdb`.